You’re about to learn a well-known proven method to create a long-burning charcoal fire that smokes your meat to perfection with minimum supervision.

 Will the Minion Method Work With any BBQ, Grill or Smoker?

 Jim’s technique of setting up a fire has proven itself in grill competitions across the country and tested in many types of smokers and grills.
 However, this method works best for grills and smokers with a deep fire box where the coals are far enough away from the meat so as not to cook it directly like a steak.

 You can adapt the minion method for smaller grills by creating a 2-zone fire.
-Build your coals on one side of the grill and lay your meat on the other side away from the heat.
+Build your coals on one side of the grill and lay your meat on the other side away from the heat, to get low indirect heat grilling.
 Smaller grills will require replenishing the fuel more often resulting in heat loss and longer cooking times.